Donald Willard Ackman

 Grandview Cemetery, Florence, Allegheny Co, Pennsylvania

-10. Charles Edward Ackman (Charles William2, Karl Charles "Carl"1 Ackmann) was born March 01, 1893 in Pittsburgh, Allegheny County, PA, and died December 05, 1966 in on a fishing trip with his son about 2:00 PM in Titusville, Brevard County, FL.
+10. Charles Edward Ackman (Charles William2, Karl Charles "Carl"1 Ackmann) was born March 01, 1893 in Pittsburgh, Allegheny County, Pennsylvania, and died December 05, 1966 in on a fishing trip with his son about 2:00 PM in Titusville, Brevard County, Florida.
 He married Edna Bella Ehle Bef.
 1921 in Pennsylvania, daughter of Charles Ludwig Ehle and Lena Gausser.
-She was born June 05, 1897 in Burgettstown, Washington County, PA, and died April 20, 1981 in Brevard Memorial Hospital, US Highway 1, Titusville, Brevard County, FL.
+She was born June 05, 1897 in Burgettstown, Washington County, Pennsylvania, and died April 20, 1981 in Brevard Memorial Hospital, US Highway 1, Titusville, Brevard County, Florida.

 Notes for Charles Edward Ackman: